 - A 20% grant on the first $2500 contributed per year is paid into the plan

 - There are additional grants available for lower income Canadians plus the Canada Learning Bond

 - There are a wide variety of investments that you can own in an RESP similar to what can be owned in an RRSP

 - To be eligible to withdraw money from an RESP the beneficiary must be enrolled in a post secondary institution full or part time.
 These include Universities, Community Colleges, Vocational and Technical colleges in Canada and many universities outside of Canada.

 - If the beneficiary does not go on to post secondary education and the plan has been opened for at least 10 years there is a way to get your contributions and growth out of the plan.
 The grant is returned to the federal government (only the original amount of the grant).

+You can get more information by clicking here Funding Eduction.
 Contact us for more information about RESP's to save for your children or grandchildren's education.